 possible.
-The appraisal is not a hom inspection will be done only if I/we a I / We (circle one) have read this document and understand that if I/we wish to get a home inspection, it is best do so as soon as possible.
-The appraisal is not a home inspection.
-I/we will make a voluntary choice whether to get a home inspection.
-A home inspection will be done only if I/we ask for one and schedule it.
-Your lender may not perform a home inspection and neither FHA nor your lender may guarantee the condition of the home.
-Health and safety tests can be included in the home inspection if I/we choose. / / (Signed) Homebuyer Date (Signed) Homebuyer Date
+The appraisal is not a hom inspection will be done only if I/we a e inspection.
+I/we will ma sk for one and schedule at if I/we wish to get a home inspection, it is best on the avoluntary choice whether to get a home inspection it.
+Your lender may not perform a home inspection and safety tests can be included in the home inspection ection.
+A home n and neither FHA nor / / (Signed) Homebuyer Date (Signed) Homebuyer Date